The Bank of New York Mellon Corporation (BK) CEO Todd Gibbons on Q1 2020 Results - Earnings Call Transcript

 Brennan Hawken

-Yes, sorry, it’s another earnings call that’s overlapping, but I am trying to have doing cell phone here, apologies.
+Yes, sorry, it’s another earnings call that’s overlapping, but I am trying to have two way cell phone here, apologies.
 First off, Todd, congratulations on getting the role of CEO.
 They kept us in suspense for a while, but glad to see we got to the right place.
 Quick one on deposit cost trends, so they came in better than expected.
-It was probably helped by some of the timing of deposit growth, but is there way to help us think about that line in 2Q, maybe how much was averaging and then what you expect to continue to see as far as some relief on the deposit cost front will be great?
+It was probably helped by some of the timing of deposit growth, but is there a way to help us think about that line in 2Q, maybe how much was averaging and then what you expect to continue to see as far as some relief on the deposit cost front will be great?
 Thanks.

 Todd Gibbons